MedARC-AI/path-fm-dinov3/README.md

 This will create a virtual environment, "dinov3", with all necessary packages pre-installed, located as a .venv folder in the same directory as path-fm-dinov3.
 It will automatically detect your machine's CUDA version and install packages appropriately.

+This install.sh script also downloads [our modified version of Meta's ViT-H+/16 checkpoint](https://huggingface.co/datasets/medarc/path-fm-dinov3/blob/main/dinov3_vith16plus_saved_teacher.pth) and places it into your `path-fm-dinov3/checkpoints/` folder.

 Note: We have only personally verified training works as intended with this repository using H100 GPUs.

-Now download [our modified version of Meta's ViT-H+/16 checkpoint](https://huggingface.co/datasets/medarc/path-fm-dinov3/blob/main/dinov3_vith16plus_saved_teacher.pth) and place it into your `path-fm-dinov3/checkpoints/` folder.

 Then, activate your environment and setup your wandb: